Greg-T8/Notebook/topics/technologies/microsoft_information_protection/sensitive_information_types.md

 ## Document Fingerprinting
 [Documentation](https://learn.microsoft.com/en-us/microsoft-365/compliance/document-fingerprinting?view=o365-worldwide)

-Document fingerprinting allows you to detect standard forms that are used throughout your organization, making eit easier to protect information.
+Document fingerprinting is a Data Loss Protection (DLP) feature that allows you to detect standard forms that are used throughout your organization, making eit easier to protect information.

 Document fingerprinting includes the following features:
 - DLP can use as a detection method in Exchange, SharePoint, OneDrive, Teams, and Devices